Munich air disaster: Background

-In April 1955, the Union of European Football Associations (UEFA) established the European Cup, a football competition for the champion clubs of UEFA-affiliated nations, to begin in the 1955–56 season; however, the English league winners, Chelsea, were denied entry by the Football League's secretary, Alan Hardaker, who believed not participating was best for English football.
+In April 1955, the Union of European Football Associations (UEFA) established the European Cup, a football competition for the champion clubs of UEFA-affiliated nations, the predecessor to the present-day UEFA Champions League, to begin in the 1955–56 season.
+The English league winners, Chelsea, were denied entry by the Football League's secretary, Alan Hardaker, who believed not participating was best for English football.
 The following season, the English league was won by Manchester United, managed by Matt Busby.
 The Football League again denied their champions entry, but Busby and his chairman, Harold Hardman, with the help of the Football Association's (FA) chairman Stanley Rous, defied the league and United became the first English team to play in Europe.

 The team – known as the "Busby Babes" for their youth – reached the semi-finals, beaten there by the eventual winners, Real Madrid.
-Winning the First Division title again that season meant qualification for the 1957–58 tournament, and their semi-final run in 1956–57 meant they were one of the favourites to win.
+Winning the First Division title again that season meant qualification for the 1957–58 tournament, and their semi-final run in 1956–57, meant they were one of the favourites to win.
 Domestic league matches were on Saturdays and European matches midweek, so, although air travel was risky, it was the only choice if United were to fulfil their league fixtures, which they would have to do if they were to avoid proving Hardaker right.

-After overcoming Shamrock Rovers and Dukla Prague in the preliminary and first round respectively, United were drawn with Red Star Belgrade of Yugoslavia (now Serbia) for the quarter-finals.
+After overcoming Shamrock Rovers and Dukla Prague in the preliminary and first round respectively, United were drawn with Red Star Belgrade of Yugoslavia (now Serbia), for the quarter-finals.
 After beating them 2–1 at Old Trafford on 14 January 1958, the club was to travel to Yugoslavia for the return leg on 5 February.
-On the way back from Prague in the previous round, fog over England prevented the team from flying back to Manchester, so they flew to Amsterdam before taking the ferry from the Hook of Holland to Harwich and then the train to Manchester.
+On the way back from Prague in the previous round, fog over England prevented the team from flying back to Manchester, so they flew to Amsterdam.
+They took the ferry from the Hook of Holland to Harwich, and then the train to Manchester.
 The trip took its toll on the players and they drew 3–3 with Birmingham City at St Andrew's three days later.

-Eager not to miss Football League fixtures, and not to have a difficult trip again, the club chartered a British European Airways (BEA) plane from Manchester to Belgrade for the away leg against Red Star.
+Eager not to miss Football League fixtures, and not to have a difficult trip again, the club chartered a British European Airways (BEA) plane from Manchester to Belgrade, for the away leg against Red Star.
 The match was drawn 3–3 but it was enough to send United to the semi-finals.
-The takeoff from Belgrade was delayed for an hour after outside right Johnny Berry lost his passport, and the plane landed in Munich, West Germany, for refuelling at 13:15 GMT.
+The takeoff from Belgrade was delayed for an hour after outside right Johnny Berry lost his passport.
+The plane landed in Munich, West Germany, for refuelling at 13:15 GMT.